 Cheung said internet users’ criticism of Octopus being a tech laggard died down in June after people were allowed to add their Octopus account to Apple Wallet on their iPhones.
 Cheung, who admitted he was stung by the criticism, regarded Octopus’ breakthrough on the iPhone as one of the best times of his stint with the company.
 “This was one of my biggest challenges,” he said.
 “The breakthrough helped refresh Octopus’ image even though it is still using NFC technology.”

-We all know ‘one country two systems’ is an illusion and Hong Kong is quickly being force fitted into China.
-There are no hold outs.
+‘One country two systems’ was an illusion, Hong Kong is being force fitted into China.
+Nothing is sacred, there are no hold outs.
 It may take a few years, but as MTR transit gates and OCL store readers are gradually replaced with newer models, those readers will all have dual mode FeliCa/PBOC support.
-And when everything is ready, MTR and OCL will turn off FeliCa.
+And when everything is ready, MTR and OCL will simply turn off FeliCa.
 FeliCa based Octopus has had a great run that influenced transit fare system development around the world.
 Enjoy it while it lasts.

-Jason Tjong tweeted that a dual protocol mode T-Union + FeliCa transit Octopus card is in final testing stages.
-It will be interesting to see the hardware details.
-Hard to say what it is at this point, Sold Octopus•Lingnan Pass replacement, Greater Bay Area transit card, something else?
-But a digital wallet version seems unlikely nevertheless.
+UPDATE-November 2020 Jason Tjong tweeted that a dual protocol mode Octopus card is in final testing stages.
+Hard to say what it is at this point, Sold Octopus•Lingnan Pass replacement, Greater Bay Area transit card, the new Octopus?

 Is this the last time?
 Just a few thoughts as iOS 13.5 closes in on what hopefully will be a late May delivery, also rumored to be the launch iOS for Apple Pay Octopus.
 Recent beta test feedback says the minimal system for using Apple Pay Octopus was raised from iOS 13.2 to iOS 13.4.5 (rebranded by Apple to iOS 13.5).
 Also a new Schedule of Fees and Guidelines is due May 20.
 The Hong Kong Economic Times eZone site has taken this to mean that both iOS 13.5 and Apple Pay Octopus will launch on the May 20 Octopus Fees and Guideline update day.